dwight/bsontools/README.md

-bcount   - count # of bson documents in a bson file fromjson - convert JSON to BSON hex      - hex dump of any input.  provided as a convenience for
+bcount   - count # of bson documents in a bson file fromjson - convert JSON to BSON hex      - hex dump of any input, with a tiny bit of bson format awareness.
-           any OS where 'hexdump' is not already present.
+           also provided as a convenience for any OS where 'hexdump' is not already present.

 Note: many of these utilities expect input from stdin, to facilitate piping.
 Use -h to
       get help.